rstudio/keras3/docs/dev/reference/op_jvp.md

 - fun:

   Function to differentiate.
-Its positional arguments and return value may be tensors, scalars, or nested containers of them.
+Its arguments and return value may be tensors, scalars, or nested containers of tensors or scalars.

 - primals:

-  List of primal argument values at which to evaluate `fun`.
+  List of primal argument values at which to evaluate the Jacobian of `fun`.
+Its length must equal the number of positional parameters of `fun`.

 - tangents:

-  List with the same structure as `primals` containing the tangent vector.
+  List of tangent values with the same nested structure and tensor shapes as `primals`.

 - has_aux:

-  Whether `fun` returns an additional auxiliary value.
+  Whether `fun` returns a pair whose first element is the mathematical output to differentiate and whose second element is auxiliary data.
+  Defaults to `FALSE`.

 ## Value

-If `has_aux = FALSE`, a list containing the value of `fun` and the Jacobian-vector product.
-If `has_aux = TRUE`, the auxiliary value is the third element.
+If `has_aux = FALSE`, a list containing `fun` evaluated at `primals` and its Jacobian-vector product evaluated with `tangents`.
+The product has the same nested structure and tensor shapes as the output of `fun`.
+If `has_aux = TRUE`, the auxiliary data is returned as a third element.

 ## See also